-You must join a guided tour to look around World Heritage–listed Changdeokgung, the most beautiful of Seoul's five main palaces.
-English tours run at 10.30am and 2.30pm; if you don’t care about the commentary then there are Korean tours on the hour.
-To see the palace's lovely Huwon section join tours that run at 11.30am and 1.30pm, with an extra 3.30pm tour March to October.
+The World Heritage–listed Changdeokgung is the most beautiful of Seoul's five main palaces.
+You must join a one-hour guided tour to look around.
+English tours run at 10.15am and 1.15pm; if you don’t care about the commentary, Korean tours are at 9.30am, 11.30am and 3.30pm.
+To see the palace's lovely Huwon (Secret Garden), join tours at 10.30am, 11.30am and 2.30pm (also 3.30pm February to November).
 Book online or come early as the Huwon tours are restricted to 50 people at a time.

 Changdeokgung was originally built in 1405 as a secondary palace, but when Gyeongbokgung (Seoul’s principal palace) was destroyed during the Japanese invasion in the 1590s, it became the primary royal residence until 1872.
 It remained in use well into the 20th century.
 Like all Joseon palaces, it has a mountain behind it and a small stream in front – good pungsu (feng shui).